Floer homology and splicing knot complements: Gluing the knot complements

-Given two Heegaard diagrams for the complements of the knots $K_1$ and $K_2$, the author has constructed a Heegaard diagram for splicing the complements of these two knots in \cite{Ef-gluing}.
+Given two Heegaard diagrams for the complements of the knots $K_1$ and $K_2$, one may construct a Heegaard diagram for $Y(K_1,K_2)$ as follows, similar to the construction of \cite{Ef-Whitehead}.
 Let

-denote the Heegaard diagram for $K_i$ with Heegaard surface $\Sig_i$, and with $\mu_i$ the meridian for $K_i$ and $\lambda_i$ a zero framed longitude for it which cuts $\mu_i$ in a single point.
-Then the Heegaard diagram for the splicing is constructed as follows.
-Attach a one-handle to $\Sigma_1\cup\Sigma_2$, with attaching circles at the intersections $\mu_i\cap\lambda_i$, $i=1,2$.
-Use four paralled segments on this one-handle to connect the four intersections of $\mu_1\cup\lambda_1$ with one of the attaching circles to the four intersections of $\mu_2\cup\lambda_2$ with the other attaching circle, so that intersection points on $\mu_1$ are joined to the intersection points on $\lambda_2$.
-The resulting Heegaard diagram will be a Heegaard diagram for the three-manifold obtained by splicing the two knot complements.\\
+denote the Heegaard diagram for $K_i$ with Heegaard surface $\Sig_i$, and with $\mu_i$ the meridian for $K_i$ and $\lambda_i$ a zero framed longitude for it which cuts $\mu_i$ in a single point $O_i$.
+Then the Heegaard diagram for the three-manifold $Y=Y(K_1,K_2)$ obtained by splicing the complement of $K_1\subset Y_1$ and the complement of ${K_2}\subset {Y_2}$ is constructed as follows.
+Attach a one-handle to $\Sigma_1\cup\Sigma_2$, with attaching circles placed at the intersections $O_1$ and $O_2$.
+Use four parallel segments on this one-handle to connect the four intersections of $\mu_1\cup\lambda_1$ with one of the attaching circles to the four intersections of $\mu_2\cup\lambda_2$ with the other attaching circle, so that intersection points on $\mu_1$ are joined to the intersection points on $\lambda_2$.
+The union of the remaining parts from $\mu_1$ and $\lambda_2$ with two of the four parallel line segments gives a simple closed curve on $\Sig$ which will be denoted by $\mu_1\#\lambda_2$.
+The simple closed curve $\lambda_1\#\mu_2$ is constructed in a similar way.
+Let